Bernardine Monastery, Iziaslav: Location

-History

-Construction
+Background

 The period between 1550 and 1650 is considered the "Golden Age" of the Polish–Lithuanian Commonwealth (formed in 1569 by the union of the Kingdom of Poland and the Grand Duchy of Lithuania).
 It was a period of economic prosperity due to the grain trade.
 Foreign trade in grain occupied a key position in the trade conjuncture of the Zaslav region, the leading role in the market held by the owners of the property princes (knyaz) Zaslavsky.
-The grain collected from the Volyn holdings was transported to Danzig or another port from where it was sold to the Netherlands, England, France, Italy, and Spain.
+The grain collected from the Volyn holdings was transported to Gdańsk or another port from where it was sold to the Netherlands, England, France, Italy, and Spain.
 The construction of the monastery complex in Zaslav was taking place at the same time as the implementation of another rather costly project – the construction of the church of John the Baptist.
 It was also a time of religious tolerance as a result of the decisions of the Warsaw Confederation (1573), but also the time of Catholic counter-reformation.
 At the time of the allotment of the land for the construction of the Bernardine monastery, Prince Janusz Zasławski professed Calvinism, and his wife, Alexandra Sangushkivna, belonged to the anti-Trinitarians.
 Their son Prince Alexander Zaslavsky, a Catholic, who had a conflict with the Bernardines, completed the construction of the monastery.
 Zaslav was a multinational (Ruthenians, Hebrews, Poles, Tatars) and a multi-denominational (Orthodox, anti-Trinitarian, Calvinist, Greek Catholic, Catholic, Jewish, Muslim) city.
 During this period, new trends in architecture and urban planning were introduced on the Ukrainian lands, introduced by visiting European construction workers, mostly Italians.
 The erection of the complex of the monastery in the newest style of Mannerism and Late Renaissance lights is associated with the construction activity in the exile area of architect Jakub Madeline, originating from Graubünden, land on the Italian-Swiss border.